Why The Russian Embassy Tweeted ‘Dank Meme’ Pepe The Frog

 “Whatever else you can say against Theresa May’s government, neither she nor her senior colleagues or civil servants want to follow Trump, Le Pen and [Nigel] Farage.
 When the Economist journalist Edward Lucas, who first warned of a new Cold War a decade ago, speaks in Whitehall these days the lecture rooms are packed.
 Meanwhile, MI6 is falling over itself in an effort to recruit Russian specialists and the Foreign Office, which once saw Russia as a lucrative market for British business, has finally woken up to the danger.”

 One can’t be entirely sure what message the Russian Embassy had in mind when they chose this particular meme, but there are some important context clues.
-Not only did the official Twitter account tag president-elect Donald Trump, but a quick look through the rest of the account shows a concentrated effort to mock outgoing president Barack Obama’s hard-line against Russia in his final days in office.
+Not only did the official Twitter account tag President-elect Donald Trump, but a quick look through the rest of the account shows a concentrated effort to mock outgoing president Barack Obama’s hard-line against Russia in his final days in office.

 President Obama expels 35???????? diplomats in Cold War deja vu.
 As everybody, incl???????? people, will be glad to see the last of this hapless Adm. pic.twitter.com/mleqA16H8D